-CBSE Class 12 Result 2017 – Central Board of Secondary Education (CBSE) will announce Class 12th 2017 results in the month of May/ June.
-This year, the CBSE Class 12 board results are likely to be delayed as the All India Senior School Certificate Examination (Class XII) were held till April 29.
-Candidates who appeared for the CBSE Class 12th board examination 2017 between March 9 and April 29 can check here the results of CBSE Class XII exam.
-Candidates checking CBSE Class 12 result need to access the official CBSE result link through Class 12 Roll Number and School Code/ Number.
+CBSE Class 12 Result 2017 – Central Board of Secondary Education (CBSE) has announced Class 12th 2017 results on May 28.
+According to CBSE 2017 Class 12 results, Raksha Gopal of Amity International School, Noida has secured the first position with 99.6 per cent marks in the Higher School Secondary examination.
+Bhumi Sawant of DAV School (Chandigarh), Aditya Jain of Bhavan's Vidya Mandir and Mannat Luthra of Bhavan Vidyalaya have bagged second, third and fourth poisitons, respectively in the CBSE Class 12 examiantion results with 99.4 per cent, 99.
+2 per cent marks, respectively.
+This year, the CBSE Class 12 board results were delayed as the All India Senior School Certificate Examination (Class XII) were held till April 29.
+Candidates who appeared for the CBSE Class 12th board examination 2017 between March 9 and April 29 can check here the results of CBSE Class XII exam released on the morning of May 28.
+Candidates checking CBSE Class 12 result need to access the official CBSE result link through Class 12 Roll Number, School Code/Number and Exam Centre Number.
 CBSE Class 12th board exam result provides subject-wise marks scored by the candidates in the Central Board of Secondary Education administered All India Senior School Certificate Examination (AISSCE).
-CBSE Class 12th result will be announced for all the subjects including academics, electives and vocational, mentioning theory and practical marks for the respective subjects.
+CBSE Class 12th result has been announced for all the subjects including academics, electives and vocational, mentioning theory and practical marks for the respective subjects.
 Moreover, CBSE may announce 12th exam results for ten regions including Ajmer, Allahabad, Bhubaneswar, Chennai, Dehradun, Delhi, Guwahati, Panchkula, Patna, and Thiruvananthapuram on the same date, but separately.
-The official link for all the ten regions of CBSE Class 12 exam result will be provided here.
+The official link for all the ten regions of CBSE Class 12 exam result is provided here.
 Candidates can check Class 12 board 2017 exam results through the official CBSE Results link below in this page.
 Read below to know more on CBSE Class 12 results 2017 such as how to check result, facts & figures and how to calculate CGPA.

 CBSE Class 12 Result: Why are the exam results delayed

-CBSE Class 12th results 2017 will be announced with a delay of at least a month because the education board conducted the CBSE Class 12 exam till April 29, 2017 in light of assembly elections held in five states of Punjab, Goa, Manipur, Uttarakhand and Uttar Pradesh.
+CBSE Class 12th results 2017 has been announced on May 28 after a delay of at least a month because the education board conducted the CBSE Class 12 exam till April 29, 2017 in light of assembly elections held in five states of Punjab, Goa, Manipur, Uttarakhand and Uttar Pradesh.

 What is ‘Moderation marks’ policy of CBSE?